neithernut/dr.w.falls/doc/design/Gameplay.md

-Since a capsule element's support will only vanish due to either elimination or the recategorization of the supporting capsule as unsupported, we only have to perform the (recursing) discovery and recategorization of unsupported elements after an elimination.
+Since a capsule element's support will only vanish due to either elimination or the recategorization of the supporting capsule as unsupported, we only have to perform the discovery and recategorization of unsupported elements after an elimination.
 Naturally, a given capsule element or virus will support only the element occupying the tile directly above.

-Thus, if a tile becomes free, we check whether the tile above holds a capsule element.
-It it is the case, we check whether it is bound to a capsule element.
-If it is bound to the capsule element above, we recategorize both elements as unsupported.
-If it is bound to a capsule element to either the left or right, we check whether the tile below that element is occupied by a settled element.
-If not, we recategorize both as unsupported.
-The element will never be bound to a capsule below, since that element was just eliminated.
-This, however, implies that the discovery is done after breaking up these bonds.

-As the recategorized elements are removed from the field of settled elements, we'll recursively apply the same to the remaining elements above the moved ones.
-However, we'll not use actual recursion but a loop in conjunction of a working set holding positions.
-In the event of a row elimination, we can initialize that set with the position of the freed tiles.
+We could recursively detect and unsettle all relevant elements from a given hint.
+However, given the limited size of the field, we can also iterate from the row affected by the elimination upwards, detecting capsules and unbound elements in the field of settled elements which are not supported by elements below them (any more) and moving them to the field of moving elements (thus leaving capsule elements above it as unsupported).

+Although this approach may appear be inefficient at first.
+However, it does integrate well with the settling recategorization described above, which already requires an iteration from the bottom to the top row.
+In order to simplify the integration, we'll abstract the discovery of unsupported elements only on the level of a single row (and relevant bound elements).

 ## Pre-tick functions